skfit-uni-luebeck/ontoserver-keycloak/README.md

 Red Hat's [Keycloak](https://keycloak.org), an OpenID Connect-compliant Identity and Access Management server.

+<mark>This article aims give a comprehensive introduction into the required
+concepts and detailed instructions on how to configure the different components.
+Due to this, actionable instructions are highlighted by this and should show in HTML5-compliant browsers.</mark>

+> It is in part quite opinionated, and some opinions or statements may be wrong
+> or insecure, due to the author being new to all of this as well ;) If you spot
+> issues, please do get in touch via GitHub issues!

 Ontoserver relies on
 [SMART-on-FHIR Backend Services Authorization](https://hl7.org/fhir/uv/bulkdata/authorization/index.html).
 As the authorization/authentication specification for SMART-on-FHIR is derived